JR Motorsports: Truck No. 00 history

 In 2016, Custer went full time in the No. 00 and won the pole at Canadian Tire Motorsports Park, and looked to be the truck to beat.
 After leading the most laps, it seemed as though Custer would score his first win of the season and a spot in the inaugural chase, until John Hunter Nemechek put Custer into the grass and into the fence to win the race.
 After the race, Custer tackled Nemechek to the ground and was soon separated by NASCAR officials.
 No fines or penalties would be handed out to either driver.

 In early January 2017, JRM announced the end of their participation in truck racing - to focus fully on their Xfinity Series entries.

-No. 00 results
+Truck No. 00 results

 Truck No. 49 history

 In 2016, the team fielded a second truck numbered 49 for Nick Drake, like Cole Custer a Haas Racing Development driver, beginning at Dover.
 The entry was fielded in a collaboration with Premium Motorsports, a fellow Truck Series team which normally runs the No. 49.
 Drake's paint scheme is similar to Cole Custer's, with the same Haas Automation sponsorship.
-In Drake's first career start at Dover, he finished a solid 16th.
+In Drake's first career start at Dover, he finished a solid sixteenth.
 Drake made his second start at Iowa Speedway.
 The truck did not make any other starts with JR Motorsports equipment.
 Like the No. 00, the No. 49 was shut down due to sponsor Haas Automation leaving the team.